 Interested in Student Housing?

 Lake Tahoe Community College is now providing housing for 30 full-time students each academic year through a five-plex property located on Aspen Avenue close to Ski Run Boulevard.

 Each unit has three bedrooms and a full kitchen, and offers ample amenities and services.
 Public transportation is in easy reach of the property, and with LTCC’s free bus pass policy, students can get to and from campus and all around town for free.

 The units also come equipped with two student beds per room and a communal table.
 Other furnishings, if desired, can be provided by student residents.
 Students must apply and be accepted in the housing facility, and room assignments will be made by LTCC staff.
 The occupancy period is September 1 - June 30 each year.
 Students that need housing during the month of August can move-in for an additional fee.
 Students must attend LTCC full time while residents.

-The housing fee for this property includes all of the below:
+The housing fee for this property is $675 per month* and includes the following: